 The room slowly fills as our crew takes their seat, each chattering loudly and carrying bucketful of coffee.
 Mostly women work here, delivering the juiciest gossip to the world.
 Scorpius is the only man working for Witch Weekly, an accomplishment he's sure to mention frequently.

 At last, Miranda Catchlove enters the room, followed closely by her ever-faithful Quick-Quotes Quill.
-Immediately, the entire room of journalists fall silent at the telltale clickity-click of Miranda’s impossibly high shoes.
+Immediately, the entire room of journalists falls silent at the telltale clickity-click of Miranda’s impossibly high shoes.

-“Enchanted, enchanted as always,” Miranda peeps in her shrill voice, as the door slams closed behind her.
+“Enchanted, enchanted as always,” Miranda peeps in her shrill voice, the door slamming closed behind her.

-She is not big, nor loud, but there is something about a woman who’s both beautiful and ambitious that beckons people to listen to her.
+She is not big, nor loud, but there is something about a woman who’s both beautiful and ambitious, which beckons people to listen to her.

 “So.”
 Miranda's smile is wide, her signature burgundy lips, puckering delicately.
 “I’ve called you here as an announcement was made this morning.”